 On July 1, 2001, Charter Holdco and Action Sports Cable Network ("Action Sports"), which was 100% owned by Mr. Allen, entered into a new carriage agreement for a five-year term, which became effective on October 1, 2001 with the expiration of the previous agreement.
 Under the July 2001 carriage agreement, Charter Holdco pays Action Sports a fixed fee for each customer receiving the Action Sports programming, which covered sporting events in the Pacific Northwest, including the Portland Trail Blazers, the Seattle Seahawks, a National Football League football team, and the Portland Fire, a Women's National Basketball Association basketball team.
 On November 5, 2002, Action Sports, which was 100% owned by Mr. Allen, announced that it was discontinuing its business following its failure to obtain an acceptable carriage agreement with AT&T Cable, the cable television provider in Portland, Oregon.
-Action Sports approximately \$1 million for rights to carry its programming.
+Action Sports service was terminated on November 5, 2002 and Charter Holdco ceased carriage of the service.
+For the year ended December 31, 2002, we paid Action Sports approximately \$1 million for rights to carry its programming.